 In 2014, the Authority became self-insured for its employees' medical and dental claims, with stop-loss insurance limiting claims liability.
 However, effective June 1, 2019 the Authority ceased self-insuring medical claims, reverting back to fully-insured medical coverage.
 Further, effective January 1, 2022 the Authority ceased self-insuring dental claims, reverting back to fully-insured dental coverage.
+At December 31, 2024 there were no medical and dental claims reserves.
 At December 31, 2023 medical and dental claims reserves were \$295,417 and \$98,247, respectively.
-At December 31, 2022 medical and dental claims reserves were \$298,553 and \$99,327, respectively.

 The Authority is also self-insured for workers' compensation claims up to a limit of \$550,000 per claim at which point stop-loss insurance becomes effective.
 A reserve has been provided for the estimated potential claim liability based upon an actuary's estimate.
 This liability is classified as current although some portion may not be paid within one year.
-Management believes that, based on prior experience, the estimated reserve for claims is adequate to satisfy all claims filed or to be filed for incidents which occurred through December 31, 2023.
-Reserves for workers' compensation claims were \$4,593,432 and \$4,474,050 at December 31, 2023 and 2022, respectively.
+Management believes that, based on prior experience, the estimated reserve for claims is adequate to satisfy all claims filed or to be filed for incidents which occurred through December 31, 2024.
+Reserves for workers' compensation claims were \$4,754,130 and \$4,593,432 at December 31, 2024 and 2023, respectively.